mobile app bar

 Nov 1, 2025; Avondale, Arizona, USA; NASCAR Xfinity Series team owner Dale Earnhardt Jr during the Xfinity Series Championship race at Phoenix Raceway

-The current Cup Series field is filled with star drivers who are bound to retire within the next decade.
-From Joey Logano to Kyle Larson, none can be expected to be hanging around the garages after their 40s.
-But there was a time in this sport when it was completely natural for drivers to be racing even past their 50s and 60s, like it was the most logical thing to do.
+The current Cup Series field is filled with star drivers in their 30s, who are bound to retire within the next decade.
+From Joey Logano to Kyle Larson, none can be expected to be hanging around the garages after 40.

 “Larson might go run dirt.
 Just say, ‘That was great.
 20 years in the Cup Series.
 Awesome.
 I’m out.’
 Chase Elliot, Blaney, Byron, why do we feel like that they won’t race till they’re 45 or 50 years old?
 I just think it’s the demand of the season.
-How long they are,” he said.
+How long are they?” said Junior.

-Due to the extensive demands of the schedule, Junior believes drivers today get to a point in their lives where they start thinking that they have had enough of being on the road.
+The demands of the extensive schedule push drivers today to a point in their lives where they start thinking that they have had enough of being on the road.
 For instance, Logano might wake up one day and choose to go watch his kids race on the weekends or play football.
-Such family moments are ultimately going to take over the desire to race on Sundays.
+Such family priorities eventually take over the desire to race on Sundays.

-He continued, “You’re missing key moments.
+“You’re missing key moments.
 You miss a lot if you have kids, right?
 Like, Joey’s missing tons of moments now.
-At some point, he’s going to go, ‘All right, I’m not missing this stuff.
-I’ve missed all of these years, and now the kids are older.’
-They’re doing things in school, and different things are going on in their lives that he wants to be a witness to.”
+At some point, he’s going to go, ‘All right, I’m not missing this stuff,” said Dale Jr.

 Logano’s wish to follow the steps of Dale Jr. in retirement